 Zohydro, a high-potency prescription opioid from Zogenix Inc, is set to hit the U.S. market this month, despite objections from law enforcement officials, addiction experts, drug treatment providers and physicians.

 Potent new drugs are not the best answer for most patients, especially for long-term pain solutions.
 Zohydro is believed to be highly habit forming and have substantial ability to be abused.
 It should only be considered for pain where other options have completely failed.

 People who suffer daily with pain desperately need alternative, non-addictive treatments for pain management.
 There are many holistic, effective treatments that when used concurrently with other practices can greatly reduce pain in many patients.
-Talk to your physician or an addiction specialist about alternatives to prescriptions such as meditation and relaxation techniques and acupuncture.
+Talk to your physician or a person with substance use disorderion specialist about alternatives to prescriptions such as meditation and relaxation techniques and acupuncture.
 Pain relief can be found and does not always require pharmaceutical intervention.